ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 * To take the ‘temperature’ of our community after a major consequential event
 * To identify topics & ideas of shared interest
-* To bring in a broader pool of people to Chi Hack Night
+* To bring in a broader pool of people to Prog Hacknight
 * To create opportunities for new relationships & working groups to form

 ## Organizing the community